supersaint7780/video-backend-service/Readme.md

 - There is always a chance that while talking to the database a problem may occur.
 Hence always use try catch or promises for error handling.
 - DATABASE IS ALWAYS IN ANOTHER CONTINENT.
 Matlab time lagega.
 Use async and await.
+- Remember to always use full import paths with proper file extensions.
+This could otherwise lead to modules not beign imported properly.